GB Performance Development Academies

-Performance Development Academies (previously known as the Start or World Class Start programme) were established in 2001 with funding from the National Lottery.
-They form one of the most successful Olympic sport ‘talent ID’ programmes in Great Britain.
+The GB Performance Development Academies (previously known as World Class Start) form one of the most successful Olympic sport Talent ID programmes in Great Britain.

 Apply for Olympic Talent Testing

-What’s it like being a rower at a Performance Development Academy?
+What’s it like being a rower at a GB Performance Development Academy?

-As an athlete at a Performance Development Academies, you’ll not only develop as a rower, but you’ll also learn important life skills such as resilience, teamwork, leadership, accountability, discipline, and many more.
+As an athlete at a Performance Development Academy, you’ll not only develop as a rower, but you’ll also learn important life skills including resilience, teamwork, leadership, accountability, discipline, and many more.

-The GB Rowing Team’s Performance Development Academies give you the opportunity to push yourself to achieve more than you thought you could, expand your horizons, and develop into a high-performance athlete.
+The Academies give you the opportunity to push yourself to achieve more than you thought you could, expand your horizons, and develop into a high-performance athlete.

-Many graduates of our Performance Development Academies have gone on to win Olympic, World and European medals.
+Graduates of the Academies have gone on to win Olympic, World and European medals.

-How do I apply to a Performance Development Academy?
+How do I apply to a GB Performance Development Academy?

-We are looking for females 5’10 and taller aged between 14-22 years old, and males 6’2 and taller aged between 14-20.
 If you think you have what it takes, please click on the link below to fill out an application form.
+You’ll then be invited for testing at your local Academy, and if you pass, you’ll join the programme.

 Apply for Olympic Talent Testing